fatimaabaiji/Get_It_Done/README.md

 - Improve overall UI/UX with a more modern design.
 - Implement the MoSCoW prioritization system.
 - Add a task search feature.

+## Future Improvements

+- Improve the UI design to ensure form elements like **Due Date** and **Priority Selection** fit their containers properly across all screen sizes.
+- Troubleshoot CSS issues to ensure consistent styling across all components.
+- Continue refining the user experience for better accessibility and usability.

 ## Credits
 - Bootstrap for front-end design.